hplgit/doconce/doc/pub/slides/scientific_writing.md

 \end{Verbatim}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Big late 1990s question:*
-Will MS Word replace LaTeX?
+**Big late 1990s question**: Will MS Word replace LaTeX?
 It never did!

 <!-- !split -->
-### Scientific publishing needs to address new media
+### LaTeX PDF is mostly suboptimal for the new devices

 <!-- !bslidecell 00 0.4 -->
 ![](fig/ipad.png)